 Winthrop University’s project is designed to promote student financial education for its highly diverse student population, which is made up of 40% minority, 45% low income, and 31% first generation students.
 The project includes incorporating financial literacy education into existing courses, developing a series of professional development seminars, and building a new financial literacy website.

 Project plan and activities:

-Also available to undergraduates is the existing course, Personal Finance (FINC 101), which will add two additional sections and be marketed to both business and non-business majors campus-wide.
+Also available to undergraduates is the existing course, Personal Finance (FINC 101), which added two additional sections and be marketed to both business and non-business majors campus-wide.

-For the graduate population, Winthrop plans to utilize the CGS online resources, build additional online resources, and create four one-hour professional development seminars to be administered by faculty/staff to students in person throughout the academic year.
-Faculty in the four colleges will also incorporate these seminars and online materials into the requirements for their graduate courses.
-Content will focus on budgeting and cash flows, managing debt, taxes and insurance, and investing for your future.
+For the graduate population, Winthrop utilized the CGS online resources, built additional online resources, and created four one-hour professional development seminars that are administered by faculty/staff to students in person throughout the academic year.
+Faculty in the four colleges also incorporated these seminars and online materials into the requirements for their graduate courses.
+Content focuses on budgeting and cash flows, managing debt, taxes and insurance, and investing for your future.

-In addition to using the CGS-generated online resources, Winthrop University will build a website that overviews the financial education programs, includes videos of faculty and staff covering financial education topics, links to resources, makes available a loan calculator to students, and provides access to other tools for financial education.
+In addition to using the CGS-generated online resources, Winthrop University built a website that overviews the financial education programs, includes videos of faculty and staff covering financial education topics, links to resources, makes available a loan calculator to students, and provides access to other tools for financial education.

 As the national advocate for graduate education, CGS serves as a resource for policymakers and others on issues concerning graduate education, research, and scholarship.
 Based in Washington, DC, the organization provides its members with regular updates and analyses of legislative and regulatory proposals and policies that affect graduate education.

 View Public Policy work